nathamanath/blog/articles/ueberauth_and_guardian.md

   end
 ```

-And pass in a users permissions when calling `Auth.Guardian.encode_and_sign/3`
+And pass in a user's permissions when calling `Auth.Guardian.encode_and_sign/3`
 from `Auth.AuthenticationController`

 ```ex